-- (1) Examples of ex post explicit adjustments include malus, clawbacks or similar reversal or downward revaluation of awards. - (2) Examples of ex post implicit adjustments include fluctuation in the value of shares performance or performance units.
+(1) Examples of ex post explicit adjustments include malus, clawbacks or similar reversal or downward revaluations of awards.

+(2) Examples of ex post implicit adjustments include fluctuation in the value of shares performance or performance units.

-Accountability and Audit Principle 9: Risk Management and Internal Controls
+Accountability and Audit

+Principle 9: Risk Management and Internal Controls

-The Board is responsible for the governance of risk and sets the tone for the Bank's risk culture.
-It oversees. through the Risk Management Committee, the establishment and operation of an independent risk management system for managing risks on an enterprise-wide basis, the adequacy and effectiveness of the internal controls and risk management processes and systems (including ensuring that the risk management function is sufficiently resourced to monitor risk by the various risk categories and that it has appropriate independent reporting lines).
-The Board approves the Bank's risk appetite and has oversight of the risk activities to ensure that these are consistent with the Bank's strategic intent and operating environment, as well as capital sufficiency and regulatory standards.
+The Board is responsible for the governance of risk and sets the tone from the top to cultivate a strong risk culture.
+It approves the Bank's risk appetite and oversees risk activities to ensure that these are consistent with the Bank's strategic intent and operating environment, as well as capital sufficiency and regulatory standards.
+It oversees, through the Risk Management Committee, the establishment and operation of an independent risk management system for managing risks on an enterprise-wide basis.
+It also oversees the adequacy and effectiveness of the internal controls and risk management processes and systems.
+It ensures that the risk management function has appropriate independent reporting lines and is sufficiently resourced to monitor risk by the various risk categories.

-Further details on risk management are described under the section on Risk Management Committee on page 86.
+Further details on risk management are described under the section on Risk Management Committee on page 46.

 The Board is also responsible for ensuring that the Bank's internal controls adequately safeguard shareholders' interests and the Bank's assets.
-The Bank has in place self-assessment processes for all business units to assess the adequacy and effectiveness of their internal controls, and their level of compliance with applicable rules and regulations.
-The results of evaluations are reviewed by senior management.
-The Board has received assurance from the CEO (which includes assurances provided by key management personnel to the CEO) on the effectiveness of the Bank's risk management and internal control systems.
+Selfassessment processes are in place for all business units to assess the adequacy and effectiveness of their internal controls, and level of compliance with applicable rules and regulations.
+The results of the evaluations are reviewed by senior management.
+The Board has received assurance from the CEO and key management personnel who are responsible regarding the adequacy and effectiveness of the Bank's risk management and internal control systems.
 The Board has also received assurances from the CEO and Chief Financial Officer that the financial records have been properly maintained and the financial statements give a true and fair view of the Bank's operations and finances.

-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by management and various Board Committees, the Board - with the concurrence of the Audit and Risk

-Management Committees - is of the view that the system of internal controls, including financial, operational, compliance and information technology controls, and risk management policies and systems, were adequate and effective as at 31 December 2019, to address the risks which the Group considers relevant and material to its operations.
+Based on the established internal control, work performed by the internal and external auditors, and reviews performed by the management and various Board Committees, the Board - with the concurrence of the Audit and Risk Management Committees - is of the view that the system of internal controls, including financial, operational, compliance and information technology controls, and risk management policies and systems, were adequate and effective as at 31 December 2022, to address the risks which the Bank considers relevant and material to its operations.